Top of the page

 Watchful waiting is a wait-and-see approach.
 It's not a good choice if you think you were exposed to or have syphilis or another STI.
 Any symptoms or other changes that suggest syphilis or another STI should be checked by a doctor.

-Your doctor will do a physical examination.
+Your doctor will do a physical exam.
 You'll be asked about your symptoms and your sexual history.

 More testing should be done to look for other sexually transmitted infections, such as:

 Syphilis can be cured with antibiotics.
 Penicillin is the preferred medicine.
-You will need to be treated, and so will any sex partners that you may have exposed to the infection.
+You will need to be treated, and so will any sex partners that may have been exposed to the infection.